-This book is for everyone since negotiation plays a part in all of our daily lives.
+This is book is for everyone since negotiation plays a part in all of our daily lives.
 However, if you’re involved in sales, business development, or pitching where negotiation is vital to your success, this is a must read.
 Lots of practical techniques that you can immediately begin using.

 Mirrors work magic.
 Repeat the last three words (or the critical one to three words) of what someone has just said.
 We fear what’s different and are drawn to what is similar.
 Mirroring is the art of insinuating similarity, which facilitates bonding.
 Use mirrors to encourage the other side to empathize and bond with you, keep people talking, buy your side time to regroup, and encourage your counterparts to reveal their strategy.